abhi-apple/cryptotrack/README.md

-This is an landing page demo for an Blockchain related website
+This is an landing page demo for an Blockchain related website.

 #Website : https://cryptotr.netlify.app/

 # Crypto Price Tracker